gaf3/hundoword/README.md

   * plan - Plan for progression of words
     * focus - How many words to focus on at a time
     * required - Achievements required to complete a word
-    * forgo - Achievements to not check for at all
+    * forgo - Achievements to not show at all
   * focus - List of words to focus on
   * position - Record of where the student is at
     * word - Word